bgpkit/monocle/ARCHITECTURE.md

 Responsibilities:
 - compute default paths and load config file overrides
-- provide shared helpers used by both `config` and `database` CLI commands to display:
+- provide shared helpers used by `config` CLI command to display:
   - SQLite database info (size, table counts, last update time)
   - cache settings and cache directory info
+  - database management (refresh, backup, sources)

 This module is intentionally "infra-ish": it should not implement domain logic.